 Remember that inboxes are more private and personal than the timeline.
 If this is someone you have had little to no contact with outside of an accepted friend request, just say no to inboxing them.
 If you want to thank them for the add, post it on their page.
 You want them to notice you, engage them in conversation day-to-day on their posts.
 Let the person become familiar with you.

 Immediately jumping in your new FB friend’s inbox is something to be avoided.
 Some people don’t even want a person they’ve known for years hopping in their inbox, let alone someone they barely know.
 If you met this person in the real world, would you immediately beat it over to their house and start yelling through the mail slot on their front door?
 Hopefully not.
 Why?
 BECAUSE IT’S WEIRD AND CREEPY, and they would probably call the police.
 Just chill out.

-Of course these aren’t hard and fast concrete rules, but there is definitely a consensus among those polled on this issue.
+Of course, these aren’t hard and fast concrete rules, but there is definitely a consensus among those polled on this issue.
 Use this list as your basic outline.
-It will help make your FB friends’ interactions with you much more relaxed, pleasant, and welcomed so you won’t come off as a total weirdo.
+It will help make your FB friends’ interactions with you much more relaxed, pleasant, and welcomed so you won’t come off in a less than desirable way.

 3 thoughts on “10 Horrible Social Media Mistakes You’ve Made In The Past That You Need To Stop Today”